MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/strategy-for-test-and-deployment.md

 ms.custom: bap-template
 ---

-# Strategy for test and deployment
+# Test and deployment strategy

 We recommend developing a governance strategy around the test and deployment of Power Apps as well as Power Platform's related components with links to DevOps and automation.
 Power Apps is a crucial part of the controls of content and approval required within a regulated industry to support the roll-out of Guides.